Introduction

 - Annual clover-grass mixes

-How do cover crops prevent soil erosion
+How do cover crops prevent soil erosion?

 Physical barrier: